WECAN AT UNFCCC COP29

 More events will be added, please follow us on Instagram and Facebook to stay up to date with our COP29 events and Delegation, or please check back here for updates regularly!

-Press Conference: Indigenous Women from the Amazon: Calls for Urgent Action on the Path to COP30
+Calls for Climate Action on the Road to COP30

 Thursday, November 14, 15:00 - 15:30 AZT